Placental site trophoblastic tumour (PSTT) is rare and one of the least common (~ 0.2% 7) forms of the gestational trophoblastic disease (GTD).

 Their biological behaviour is variable, ranging from benign lesions confined to the uterus, to highly aggressive malignant disease with systemic metastases.
 The main negative prognostic variables are time to presentation from last known pregnancy and mitotic index.

 While there can be a good prognosis with localized disease, the tumours tend to be less sensitive to chemotherapy than other forms of gestational trophoblastic disease 6.
-Chemotherapy may however may still play a role with lesions that are not amenable for curative surgery 7.
+However, chemotherapy may still play a role with lesions that are not amenable for curative surgery 7.

 History and etymology